veillette/hands-on/content/Appendix4.md

    - The spring was pre-stretched with a 0.6 kg load for 30 minutes to minimize hysteresis effects
    - Weight calibration was verified using an analytical balance (±0.1 mg precision)
    - The support stand was secured to a vibration-isolated optical table
-   - Level adjustment was performed using a digital inclinometer
+   - Level adjustment was performed using a spirit level

 2. **Environmental control:**
    - Room temperature maintained at 22.0 ± 0.5°C